SuzzukiW/CRNSA/README.md

 ## AlgoRepo

-AlgoRepo is a collection of two graph algorithms that you've written but haven't yet fully integrated into the main program: Label Propagation Algorithm (LPA) and K-Core Decomposition.
+AlgoRepo is a collection of three graph algorithms that we have written but haven't yet fully integrated into the main program: Label Propagation Algorithm (LPA) and K-Core Decomposition.
 Below is an explanation of how these algorithms work and the potential implications of their results if they were implemented in the future.

 #### Label Propagation Algorithm (LPA.rs)